Irish Language

 Classes are free for members – there is a cost for materials.

-Competitions We regularly have students compete in the Irish Language competition at the annual Connecticut Irish Festival in June.
-Also, several students have attended regional language immersion weekends, which are great fun as well as being instructional.
+Competitions: We regularly have students compete in the Irish Language competition at the annual Connecticut Irish Festival in June.
+Also, several students have attended regional language immersion weekends, which are great fun as well as instructional.

 Irish Language Resources